 - A stainless steel exterior option for the most durable finish

 - A dipper well option is important for rinsing scoops or other utensils.
 These usually come in a kit which allows you to hook up to a water source for fresh running water.

 These are the cabinets you see in traditional soda fountains with pumps and jars mounted above the dipping cabinet.
-Topping centers are ideal for prep areas or sundae stations in ice cream shops.
-The construction is the same as a standard dipping cabinet but with the raised rail that houses the jars and pumps.
+Ideal for prep areas or sundae stations, their construction is the same as a standard dipping cabinet but with a raised rail that houses the jars and pumps.

 Keep in mind…

 - The type and number of pumps and jars can be customized, so they are not always included with the base cabinet